 According to Arguelles, maintaining a good posture contributes to this method's efficacy.

 This may feel silly at first, but its results will amaze you.
-By speaking out loud as soon as you hear Japanese sounds, you're developing a sense of how the language is structured and sounds, even if you don't understand everything that's being said.
+By speaking out loud as soon as you hear Japanese, you're developing a sense of how the language sounds and is structured, even if you don't understand everything that's being said.

 Don't worry if you can't catch and repeat everything.
 As you improve, you'll gradually begin developing the accent and rhythm of Japanese.
 You'll also understand more and more words as your studies progress.

 Try it with the first Audio lesson from Rocket Japanese.
 Download it for free from here, save it to your device, and you're ready to go!

 Some other great tricks for learning Japanese on the go include taking advantage of your morning subway or bus commute by studying flashcards, or listening to Japanese eBooks or music in the car.

 Make learning Japanese a part of your life, and you'll be amazed how much time you have to study when you learn on the go.

 Learning a new language requires learning a lot of new words; there's no way around it.
 Many people use their "bad memories" as an excuse for not learning a new language, but we have some comforting news for these people (and even those with great memories): you don't need to know all - or even the majority - of the words in a language to be able to speak it well.
 In fact, you don't even need to know half!